scubamuc/wiki-md/LXD-LXC-Docker_in_LXC.md

 # Run Docker container inside LXC host container

 Be aware that this setup is basically running a container inside a container.
-While this has some advantages for LXC admins, it requires careful configuration.
+While this has some advantages, it requires careful configuration.
-The default volume format for LXC is VFS and Docker supports BTRFS natively, thus it will be necessary to create an new BTRFS volume for Docker containers inside LXC.
+The default volume format for LXC is ZFS and Docker supports BTRFS natively, thus it will be necessary to create an new BTRFS volume for Docker containers inside LXC.
-In addition `security nesting` must be enabled to enable Docker to "run as root" on the LXC host, otherwise writing persistent data will be impossible.
+In addition `security nesting` must be enabled to allow Docker to "run as root" on the LXC host, otherwise writing persistent data will be impossible.

 The easiest way to do this is to copy the `default` profile to create a `default-docker` profile with both options enabled and simply assign the profile to LXC containers.